How to select an objective function using information theory

-Before proceeding, two definitions are also helpful.
-The ``model'' is the knowledge or theory that explains or captures information shared among some variables.
+Before proceeding, two definitions are helpful.
+The ``model'' is the knowledge or theory that explains or captures information shared among some set of variables.
 All models are approximations: they explain some things but not everything.
 The ``uncertainty'' represents the information that cannot be explained by the model.
-Our representation of uncertainty is also a model---everything we know is---but the distinction is helpful because many of the same statistical methods are used to evaluate either type.
-This paper demonstrates one ``classical'' method for doing so developed by \citeA{Akaike_1974}, which is well-suited for large physical simulations and machine learning models used in Earth science.
-Our presentation will focus on the methodology and its theoretical underpinning.
-Some additional practical questions and links to hydrologic research are addressed more thoroughly in the appendices.
+Our representation of uncertainty is also a model---everything we know is---but the distinction is helpful in the discussion that follows.
+In the information-theoretic paradigm, our goal is to minimize uncertainty, so our objective function should represent the model's uncertainty as accurately as possible \cite<>[]{Weijs_2020}.
+Given a particular dataset and model, we can evaluate how well an objective represents the uncertainty using standard statistical methods.
+This paper focuses on one in particular, the Akaike Information Criterion \cite<AIC;>{Akaike_1974}, which is easy to compute and very accurate for evaluating objective functions.
+After reviewing some of the theoretical background, we demonstrate the basic methodology of using AIC to select an objective function for a streamflow model.